 Creating a basic quiz in D2L – First Steps

 This tutorial sets up the properties of your quiz (quiz name, point value and weight, category, whether the quiz is a bonus item (for extra credit), how the score will be handled in the gradebook, etc.).
-Instructions for creating questions in your quiz and for setting the times of availability, number of attempts, and other options are among many short tutorials.
-To access these tutorials, simply type Quizzes in, and click the search box above the tutorials list.
+Instructions for creating questions in your quiz and for setting the times of availability, number of attempts, and other options are among many other short tutorials available in this blog.
+To access these tutorials, simply type Quizzes into the search box above.
 Let’s begin:

 - From your D2L Course Home page, click on [Quizzes] the main navigation bar.

 - Click on [New Quiz].
-You will be on the Properties screen.
+You will be in the “Properties” tab.

 - Leave the remaining options on this screen as their defaults.